Professional Organizations' Codes of Ethics

 Section Principle 7, Dual Relationships, states:

 Dr. Zur's note: It is important to remember that gifts by themselves, in most situations, do not constitute dual relationships.
-It is not clear why the reference to gifts is placed under the title of Dual Relationships.
-As was noted above we must also be aware whether the gifts are of substantial value or not is not always the most important aspect of the gift from a clinical or ethical point of view.
+It is not clear why the reference to gifts is placed under the section of Dual Relationships.
+As was noted above, we must also be aware that whether the gifts are of substantial value or not is not always the most important aspect of the gift from a clinical or ethical point of view.
+Arbitrarily, limiting the value of gifts to $25 does not make sense, as books, cakes, or other common appropriate gifts may easily exceed $25 in value.

 National Board for Certified Counselors (NBCC) - (2013)